pub enum TimeService {

 have to infect everything with a generic tag.

-is async-focused: the sleep
+TimeService is async-focused: the sleep, interval, and timeout

-supports non-async clients as well; simply use the sleep_blocking
+supports non-async clients as well; simply use the sleep_blocking method

-.
+instead of sleep.
 Note that the blocking call will actually block the

 current thread until the sleep time has elapsed.